citp/privacy-policy-historical/r/ro/rou/roughguides.com.md

 We may also process **Aggregated Data** from your personal data, but this data does not reveal your identity and as such in itself is not personal data.
 An example of this is where we review your Usage Data to work out the percentage of website users using a specific feature of my site.
 If we link the Aggregated Data with your personal data so that you can be identified from it, then it is treated as personal data

-## 4\.
-Uses made of the information

-Personal information submitted to us through our website will be used for the purposes specified in this policy or on the relevant pages of the website.
-We may use your personal information to:

-  1. administer our website and business;
-  2. personalise our website for you;
-  3. enable your use of the services available on our website;
-  4. supply to you services purchased through our website;
-  5. send statements, invoices and payment reminders to you, and collect payments from you;
-  6. send you email notifications that you have specifically requested;
-  7. send you our email newsletter, if you have requested it (you can inform us at any time if you no longer require the newsletter);
-  8. send you marketing communications relating to our business which we think may be of interest to you, by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications);
-  9. deal with enquiries and complaints made by or about you relating to our website;
-  10. keep our website secure and prevent fraud;
-  11. verify compliance with the terms and conditions governing the use of our website (including monitoring private messages sent through our website private messaging service)

 ### Sensitive data

 We do not collect any Sensitive Data about you.
 Sensitive data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We do not collect any information about criminal convictions and offences.

-Where we ARE required to collect personal data by law, or under the terms of the contract between us and you do not provide me with that data when requested, we may not be able to perform the contract (for example, to deliver goods or services to you).
+Where we ARE required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver goods or services to you).
 If you don’t provide us with the requested data, we may have to cancel a product or service you have requested but if we do, we will notify you at the time.

+## 4\.
+Uses made of the information

 ### How we use your personal data